fkohlgrueber/fkohlgrueber.github.io/_posts/2021-11-02-tree-structure-of-file-systems.md

 ---
 layout: post
 title:  "The Tree Structure of File Systems"
-date:   2021-11-01 12:55:00 +0200
+date:   2021-11-02 19:55:00 +0200
 categories: rust file system tree structure folder directory
 ---

 I've been using file system for a long time and have always thought of them as tree data structures.
-A couple of days ago, I had a realization that seem obvious in retrospect, but didn't occur to me all those years before: The file system tree is different from what I'd usually implement as a tree structure.
+A couple of days ago, I had a realization that seems obvious in retrospect, but didn't occur to me all those years before: The file system tree is different from what I'd usually implement as a tree structure.

 If you'd ask me to implement a tree data structure, I'd probably write something like this:

+*(I'm using Rust throughout this post, but you should be able to follow along without prior knowledge of Rust.)*

 ```rust
 struct SimpleTreeNode<T> {